 Disclaimer: All canon characters are the property of JKR.
 No copyright infringement is intended.

-A/N: The story so far: In Lost Perspective Harry discovers that Snape is his father and, in revenge, betrays him to Voldemort.
+A/N: The story so far: In Lost Perspective 1 Harry discovers that Snape is his real father and, in revenge, betrays him to Voldemort.
 They escape, but not before Snape has been severely tortured.
-Harry learns that he has been under the influence of the Obligatus Curse… He is desperate to find out more about his parents' relationship…
+Harry learns that James Potter had put him (Harry) under the influence of an ancient Dark curse, the Obligatus … He is desperate to find out more about his parents' relationship…

 The story follows on immediately from the end of Lost Perspective.
 Harry has just had his first abortive conversation with his father…

 CHAPTER 1: GOOD INTENTIONS

 The gargoyle skewered him with a stony stare and the spiral staircase remained obstinately static.
 Harry climbed the stairs.
 Before he had a chance to knock, the polished oak door yawned open.

 "Come right in, Harry," called Professor Dumbledore.
 "Make yourself comfortable.
 Do sit down if you can find a space."